neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 ---
 layout: post
-title:  Instance Segmentation Web App - Reducing the Memory required for inference
+title:  Instance Segmentation Web App: Part 2
 ---

+Reducing the Memory required for inference

 Machine Learning Models are memory intensive.
 Even for running inference my [current web app](https://spiyer99.github.io/Detectron2-Web-App/) at least 1 GB of memory.
 That makes it difficult to deploy to the cloud.